xiang1103/Car-Brand-Detector/README.md

 # Car-Brand-Detector
 Toy project on detecting car brands using public datasets.
 Start with simple models like CNN, ResNet, both training on scratch, and finetuning pretrained models.
+    - Can't try Vision Transformer because the data doesn't contain textual information.
+With textual information we can try using self-supervised learning, so the model learns to recognize the brand through textual context and output.

 ## Data
 The data is [Stanford Car dataset from HuggingFace](https://huggingface.co/datasets/tanganke/stanford_cars).
 This is pretty old dataset with 8000+ training and testing images for 100 classes.

-## Content
-dataset: Stanford Cars through Huggingface Model

 ## Models
 -[ ] Training from scratch CNN
 -[ ] Training from scratch ResNet-16
--[ ] Finetuning a pretrained model
+-[ ] Visualize the heatmap of weights on image to see where the model is paying attention to -[ ] Finetuning a pretrained model
 -[ ] Test performance on adversial attacks